Close Menu

 The Sook Ching Centre site memorial stands at Hong Lim Complex in Chinatown.
 Photograph by Terence Ong.

-Question for students (and subscribers): In light of this and other Japanese atrocities during World War II, do you think the use of atom bombs on Hiroshima and Nagasaki was justified?
+Question for students (and subscribers) to ponder: In light of this massacre and other Japanese atrocities during World War II, do you think the use of atom bombs on Hiroshima and Nagasaki was justified?
 What other horrific Japanese atrocities against Chinese do you know of?
-Please let us know in the comments section below this article.

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!